jameswarnerihcc/oauth-intro/README.md

 ## Before you start

-1. Sign up for a Clerk account and make a starter app for this project
+1. Sign up for a Clerk account and make a starter app for this project: [https://clerk.com/](https://clerk.com/)
 2. Select any OAuth providers you want, and include email/password as an option as well
 3. With Next.js selected as the client library, copy the secret keys Clerk provides
 4. Create a file called `.env` in the root of the project directory and paste those keys into the file